SKCraft/Launcher/README.md

 For those technically inclined, you can generate modpacks from Git (or any VCS) using your favorite continuous integration server, and then dynamically create modpacks even down to one per branch or tag.

+Best of all, our launcher is Minecraft's oldest surviving modpack launcher platform. :thumbsup:

 ## Getting Started

 You'll probably need a few hours to get everything working.
 Fortunately, we have a [detailed wiki](https://github.com/SKCraft/Launcher/wiki) with screenshots for every step, intended for someone with minimal technical experience.